Crohn's disease is a condition that causes inflammation of the wall of the gut (gastrointestinal tract). Any part of the gut can be affected.

 In certain situations causing severe symptoms.

-These medicines need to be given directly into a vein but then typically persist in the body for many weeks with long-lasting effects.
+These medicines need to be given by injection but then typically persist in the body for many weeks with long-lasting effects.
 People on these medicines should have their disease assessed every twelve months to see whether they still need them.